Tips to consider if you’re planning for a big expense

 Paying cash to cover expenses

 In some instances, it can make sense to pay cash instead of borrowing.
-“If someone has a fair amount of cash and is not planning to invest that cash, that could be the better solution to pay for things, including a car, a house, a child’s education, expansion of a business,” says Knake.
-“It’s not a one-size-fits-all, so it’s important to work with an advisor to review an individual’s assets versus their liability in order to determine if paying cash makes the most sense.”
+“If someone has a fair amount of cash and is not planning to invest that cash, that could be the better solution to pay for things, including a car, a house, a child’s education, or the expansion of a business,” says Knake.
+“It’s not a one-size-fits-all, so it’s important to work with an advisor to review an individual’s assets versus their liabilities in order to determine if paying cash makes the most sense.”

 Other reasons to use cash include not having access to enough credit or simply being debt-averse.
-Using cash reserves instead of selling securities to gain liquidity could also make sense because cash has low long-term growth potential compared to securities.

 Think of assets and liabilities like a CFO